-Jacob’s Pillow seeks a Deputy Director of Philanthropic Engagement to join the Philanthropic Engagement Department and work closely with/report directly to the Director of Philanthropic Engagement.
-The position of Deputy Director of Philanthropic Engagement is a tremendous opportunity for an experienced Major Gifts professional to sustain, deepen, and expand a variety of fundraising avenues for the Pillow, including highest level Membership, capital campaign outreach, planned giving, and program underwriting by high net worth individuals.
-The Deputy Director of Philanthropic Engagement is responsible for managing a portfolio of approximately 200 donors and prospects; cultivating and stewarding prospects; conducting prospect research; managing tracking and reporting on donor gifts; and closing a significant number of major gifts each year, working closely with senior staff and the Board of Directors.
+Jacob’s Pillow seeks a Deputy Director of Philanthropy to join the Philanthropy Department and work closely with/report directly to the Director of Philanthropy.
+The position of Deputy Director of Philanthropy is a tremendous opportunity for an experienced Major Gifts professional to sustain, deepen, and expand a variety of fundraising avenues for the Pillow, including highest level Membership, capital campaign outreach, planned giving, and program underwriting by high net worth individuals.
+The Deputy Director of Philanthropy is responsible for managing a portfolio of approximately 200 donors and prospects; cultivating and stewarding prospects; conducting prospect research; managing tracking and reporting on donor gifts; and closing a significant number of major gifts each year, working closely with senior staff and the Board of Directors.

 This position may be based either at Jacob’s Pillow in Becket, Massachusetts, in New York City, or in Boston.
 During the ten-week Festival (mid-June through late August) the position will be based on-site for most of every week.
 Travel to engage with prospective funders throughout the year may also be required.